Explorations of the city of Charlemagne.

 My visit to Aachen was a bit strange.
 I did not know that they celebrate Carnival in the city (it’s a big deal).
 Everything was closed my first day for the parade.
 It was on a Monday, where everything is closed anyways, so I didn’t miss anything.
 I explored much of the city on foot on the first day and tried to watch the parade.
 It had some technical difficulties so it was delayed by a lot.
 One of the floats got stuck at a corner.
 I got hangry because of the sad lack of food trucks and left.
 (Maastricht had them everywhere.)
 The second day I finally went inside of places.
 The pictures are not in order of what I visited because I was all over the place.

-Jana Irving A cute shopping street.
+Wandering Jana A cute shopping street.

-Jana Irving The other side.
+Wandering Jana The other side.

-Jana Irving Cute area.
+Wandering Jana Cute area.

 Skipping ahead to the second day when I finally got inside the cathedral.
 The Aachen Cathedral Treasury (Domschatzkammer) was open first, so I started there.
 It, of course, has a bunch of Charlemagne stuff.

-Jana Irving The original sarcophagus of Charlemagne.
+Wandering Jana The original sarcophagus of Charlemagne.
 It’s a reused Ancient Roman sarcophagus.
 The weirdest thing is that nothing on the label for this piece says what it was later used by Charlemagne.
 It didn’t find out until later that day why it was there.

 Now for the gorgeous cathedral, which was once the palace church of Charlemagne’s Aachen palace, the only remaining part.
 It was modeled after San Vitale in Ravenna, Italy.
 It has 16 sides and was clad with marble and colorful stone.
 The top of the dome originally had a fresco, which was later covered by a mosaic, which was later covered with Baroque stucco, which was later removed and the original design was recreated in the 19th century.
 The rest of the mosaics date from that time, too.
 Gothic chapels and an apse were added onto the church in the 14th century, making its shape even more odd.